robfatland/nexus/git/index.md

-## More advanced git
+## advanced topics

-- Linking large data volumes to a repo
-- Deleting files from the repo (for example after accidentally committing a big data file)
 - Automatic authentication using a token to streamline the `push` process
     - From `~` store creds using `git config --global credential.helper store`
+- Linking larger data volumes to a repo
+- Deleting files from the repo (for example after accidentally committing a big data file)
 - To abandon changes and back up: `git reset --hard HEAD` or if necessary `git reset --hard HEAD~1` etcetera
     - HEAD~n means n commits back